 You will need to let several people know about your retirement plans three to six months in advance of your actual retirement date to ensure a smooth transition to retirement.

-- Contact the Benefits Specialist in Human Resources to discuss benefits
+- Contact the Senior Benefits Specialist in Human Resources to discuss benefits

 - Let your supervisor know of your plans to ensure an orderly transition of your duties

 - Contact a TIAA or Fidelity retirement counselor for an illustration of your distribution options and to discuss any required minimum distributions for the plan, generally, April 1 following the later of the calendar year in which you reach age 701/2 or retire.

 - Contact Social Security at 1-800-772-1213 or www.ssa.gov